-Losing Customers: Customer acquisition is an integral part of any successful business strategy.
-However, it is just as important to keep those customers satisfied in the long run, so they keep coming back.
+Customer acquisition is an integral part of any successful business strategy.
+However, it is just as important to keep those customers satisfied in the long run, so that they keep coming back.

-Although it varies from industry to industry, statistics show that it generally costs five times more money to acquire a new customer than keep an existing one.
-But, aside from the financial aspect, retaining your customers is a critical step in ensuring that your business stays thriving and competitive.
+Although this varies from industry to industry, statistics show that it generally costs five times more money to acquire a new customer than it does to keep an existing one.
+Aside from the financial aspect, retaining your customers is a critical step in ensuring that your business stays thriving and competitive.

 #1 Consider conversion optimization services

 You can have high traffic on your website, yet it will be worth nothing if visitors do not buy your product/ service or take the action you want them to take.
 To tackle this problem, you need to test and optimize your website elements to increase the rate of site visitors who complete the desired goal.

 This is where a conversion rate optimization agency comes into consideration.
 By making data-driven adjustments to your sales funnel and marketing assets, they can help you save high on your time, money, and efforts, increase revenue per visitor, acquire more customers, and grow your business.